Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Las Animas Beach near Puerto Vallarta is a great spot to spend a day or two.
 The best part about this beach is it is only reached by boat or by hiking to it.

-Make sure you have a bathing suit as you will want to swim in the picturesque playas along the way.
-Bring water and keep in mind that it’s best to wear tennis shoes or some hiking shoes.
-Though, I have seen folks do it in flip flops.
+Make sure you have a comfortable-fitting swimsuit, as you will want to swim in the picturesque playas along the way.

-If you are staying in Puerto Vallarta there is a bus that goes from PV to Boca to start the hike to Las Animas.
+Here are some recommended hotels for you if you are staying in Puerto Vallarta there is a bus (I recommend using BusBud.com for the best selections of bus fare) that goes from PV to Boca to start the hike to Las Animas.

 6. Puerto Vallarta, Jalisco